 Jeffrey D. Jones has been with Kim & Chang

 Mr. Jones is active in civic and charitable activities as well.
 He served five terms as Chairman of the American Chamber of Commerce in Korea and three terms as President of the Seoul Club.
 Mr. Jones organized and presently serves as Chairman of a nonprofit foundation, Partners for the Future, providing scholarships, job training, aid and other assistance to the unemployed and their families in Korea.
 He concurrently serves as Chairman of Ronald McDonald House Charities of Korea.

 Mr. Jones serves as advisor to several organizations and government agencies in Korea including the Seoul International Business Advisory Council and Foreign Investment Advisory Council of Seoul City.
-Mr. Jones provides advice and assistance to several NGOs and he is currently a board member of Korea Green Foundation, International Vaccine Institute and Fulbright Foundation.
+Mr. Jones provides advice and assistance to several NGOs and he is currently a board member of Korea Green Foundation, and Fulbright Foundation.
 Mr. Jones was appointed by President Roh Moo Hyun to be a member of the Regulatory Reform Commission.
 For his service to the Korean economy, Mr. Jones was awarded the Bronze Tower of Industrial Merit by President Kim Dae Jung.

 At GM Korea, Mr. Kim was responsible for the total operations with 17,000 employees (sales, manufacturing, distribution and design) in Korea.
 Mr. Kim also had oversight responsibilities with GM’s joint venture operations in Uzbekistan.

 Mr. Kim joined GM Korea from Microsoft Korea, where he had served as Country Manager and CEO.
 His previous roles include CEO of Yahoo!
 Korea and Asia Regional Vice President of Overture (a wholly owned subsidiary of Yahoo).